juliantheuma/Snow-Finance/README.md

 # Snow Finance

-A decentralized stock trading platform
+A decentralized stock trading platform.

 ## About